Does Canada Life Cover Therapy?

 • Online Therapy

 Canada Life will only provide coverage for therapy or high-quality counselling delivered by regulated mental health professionals.
-Requirements for eligible coverage are covered in your company’s policy.
+Requirements for eligible coverage are covered in your Canada Life policy.

-If in doubt, ask your plan administrator (or, contact Canada Life directly for specific information about your program)
+If in doubt, ask your plan administrator (or, contact Canada Life directly for specific information about your coverage)

 What types of therapists are eligible for Canada Life therapy coverage?

-Typically, in-person or online therapy and counselling professionals eligible for Canada Life insurance coverage include:
+Typically, in-person or online therapists, psychologists, and counselling professionals eligible for Canada Life insurance coverage include:

 • Registered Psychotherapist